brettmarl/wct-status/hiker_reports.md

 With the 2025 lightstation closures, there will be fewer official updates this year.
 We’re hoping the hiker community will help fill the gap — please use hiker reports to share trail conditions and report anything you notice.

+## 03 JUNE - TRAIL CONDITION
+Location: 12

+Michigan Mud Slide!
+Significant mud slide obstacle under busted bridge with limited options to avoid getting right into it.
+High route is on awkward angled terrain and resulted in slips and knee to waist mud.
+Low route is a busted section of super slick off camber bridge deck and requires some sketchy moves.
+Tread carefully!
+MB

+---

 ## 05 MAY - LADDER
 Location: Top of south ladders at Campers